Crio-Bytes/Miscellaneous/COVID-19 Visualization using Pandas and Matplotlib/README.md

 # Prerequisites

-For this micro-task, you should have a basic knowledge of:
+For this microbyte, you should have a basic knowledge of:

 - Python
 - [Pandas](https://pandas.pydata.org/) (recommeded)